-Originally, Wheelchair tennis was played in the 1970’s in the USA and it appeared at the Paralympics for the first time in Barcelona in 1992.
+Originally, Wheelchair tennis was played in the 1970s in the USA.
+It appeared at the Paralympic Games for the first time in Barcelona 1992.
 The sport is now played in more than 100 different countries.

-The game of wheelchair tennis has the same sized courts, balls, rackets and rules as able-bodied tennis although with two exceptions – Para athletes use specially designed wheelchairs and the ball is allowed to bounce twice, with the second bounce allowed to occur outside the court.
+The game of Wheelchair tennis has the same sized courts, balls, rackets and rules as non-disabled tennis although with two exceptions – Para athletes use specially designed wheelchairs and the ball is allowed to bounce twice, with the second bounce allowed to occur outside the court.

-Wheelchair tennis is not currently delivered widely in New Zealand, but register your interest now and we will help you to find a Para sport for you in your local area!
+Register your interest with Paralympics New Zealand now and we will help you to find a Para sport for you in your local area!